ChihHanChien/Help_TSJ/README.md

 # Help_TSJ
-A web browser assistant to help TSJ quickly.
+A web browser assistant helps TSJ quickly.
 This version only support Google Chrome only.

 ## Programming Language